Having Trouble Registering?

 New York, NY 10003

-If you have completed the International Baccalaureate program, submit your final transcript/scores electronically from the International Baccalaureate Organization to NYU.
+If the student has completed the International Baccalaureate program, they should submit their final transcript/scores electronically from the International Baccalaureate Organization to NYU.

-If you have completed A-Level exams, your final, original certificates should be emailed from your previous school and from an official school official's email address to admissions.ops@nyu.edu or mailed directly from your school to:
+If the student has completed A-Level exams, their final, original certificates should be emailed from their previous school and from an official school official's email address to admissions.ops@nyu.edu or mailed directly from their school to NYU's Undergraduate Admissions office.

-A final, official transcript that notes the degree awarded and graduation date is required of all graduate and professional students.
-If your transcript does not contain that information, you will be asked for the diploma/graduation certificate as a supplement.
+- Official college transcript: A final, official transcript that notes the degree awarded and graduation date is required of all graduate and professional students.
+If the transcript does not contain that information, the student will be asked for the diploma/graduation certificate as a supplement.

-Some graduate and professional schools have specific documentation requirements.
-Contact your school's admissions office for further information.
+- Some graduate and professional schools have specific documentation requirements.
+Students should contact their school's admissions office for further information.

-Transcripts must bear an official stamp and should be emailed from your previous school, from an official school official’s email address, and be submitted directly from your school's Graduate Admissions office.
-For contact information of your Graduate Admissions office, visit nyu.edu/admissions/graduate-admissions.
+Transcripts must bear an official stamp and should be emailed from the previous school, from an official school official’s email address, and be submitted directly from the school's Graduate Admissions office.
+For contact information of the Graduate Admissions office, visit NYU Graduate Admissions.